davidtkramer/typical-data/README.md

 })
 ```

-Create and query data in your mock API.
-Example with Mock Service Worker:
+Now you can create and query data in your mock API and in your tests.
+Example with Mock Service Worker and React Testing Library:

 ```typescript
 setupServer(